-This all might signal stabilization of the housing market in Amsterdam, but the market can still be characterized as “overheated” as there are simply not enough houses being offered for sale.
+This all might signal stabilisation of the housing market in Amsterdam, but the market can still be characterised as “overheated” as there are simply not enough houses being offered for sale.
 Also, it seems to be that more houses are being sold which were previously being used to rent out.
 Turns out that even you fat cat expats can’t pay those €2500 rental prices.

 The coronacrisis has also stopped the large influx of tourists to Airbnb’s and some internationals have left for their home countries.
 This has all resulted in the pressure being a bit less on the housing market in Amsterdam in 2021.

 However, cities outside the Randstad are becoming more appealing for companies, Kenneth tells us.